kalpeshdusane/Seam-Carving-B.E.-Project/README.md

 ![image](readmeImage/graph.png)

-Achieved **~7.5x** acceleration in the GPU execution time compared to CPU due to the high degree of parallelism achievable by the CUDA based architecture
+GPU execution showed an **~7.5x** acceleration in the execution time compared to CPU due to the high degree of parallelism achievable by the CUDA based architecture.

 ### Failed Test Cases